philippgehrig/JS-Injection/README.md

 ## Setup
 You need to install php for this to work.
-It doesn't really matter how, however I recomend usind brew:
+It doesn't really matter how, however I recomend using brew:
 ```
 $ brew install php
 ```